Is $60K a Good Salary for a Single Person in 2026?

 • 30% for wants, such as entertainment, travel, meals out, and shopping.

-Preparing and following a budget that includes all your income and expenditures is critical to knowing how much you can afford to spend on a home each month.
+Preparing and following a budget that includes all your income and expenditures are critical to knowing how much you can afford to spend on a home each month.
 A money tracker can help monitor your spending and provide valuable insights.

 How to Budget for a $60K Salary